 With eight colleges within 50 miles of each other, student life in our region is booming.
 In Harrisonburg alone there is plenty to do: farmers markets, movie theaters, parks, skiing, arboretums, churches, events and festivals.

 And we’re close to major East Coast cities and only minutes to spectacular outdoor recreation.
 Harrisonburg is a Bronze level Bicycle-Friendly Community and hailed by National Geographic Society as one of America’s Top 10 Mountain Bike Towns.

 Be adventurous in our cool college town and area!

 - Frontier Culture Museum, Staunton

 - Monticello, the home of Thomas Jefferson, the 3rd President of the United States

 - Montpelier, the home of James Madison, the 4th President of the United States

-EMU is less than an hour from two national forests and Shenandoah National Park.
-Learn more about our area…
+Our campus is less than an hour from two national forests and Shenandoah National Park!

 - Appalachian Trail